victorkryz/HRtoSQLite/README.md

     - go into file HRtoSQLite_tests/g.tests/CMakeLists.txt and set google test paths in variables:
       *GTEST_INC_DIR, GTEST_LIB_DIR*

-    In case you use CLion IDE, open project root directory to explore all projects' structure, build them and run.

     *To build it without IDE, using only CMake CLI, do steps like below:*

         ```